canonical/github-runner-operator/docs/how-to/reactive.md

 The webhook router is a k8s charm, therefore you need to deploy it on a k8s model.

-First, define a routing table to decide which labels should be routed to which runner flavor
+First, define a routing table to decide which labels should be routed to which runner flavor:

 ```shell
 cat <<EOF > routing_table.yaml